 Starting the New Year With New Options in Cancer Care

-Proton Therapy vs. Traditional Radiation in Overland Park, Kansas
+Proton Therapy vs. Traditional Radiation Therapy

 Many patients in the Kansas City area ask how proton therapy compares to traditional radiation therapy.
-While both are effective cancer treatments, proton therapy offers a more advanced, precise approach that helps protect healthy tissue and reduce side effects.
+While both are effective cancer treatments, proton therapy offers a precise approach that reduces side effects by avoiding healthy tissue during treatment.
+Proton therapy is often recommended for patients with:

 - Brain tumors